Soft Tissue Rehabilitation

 Strength Exercise

 Strength training differs from aerobic training in three important ways.
-First, strength training involves activities thatweight lifting
+First, strength training involves activities that

 are more intense and much shorter in duration than aerobic activity, for example doing push-ups or sit-ups.
 Second, while aerobic training primarily improves the health of your cardiovascular system, strength training primarily improves the health of your muscles, bones and joints.
 Third, while aerobic activity should be performed almost every day for maximum benefit, you only need to engage in strength training two to three times per week.
 The benefits of strength training include: